sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dawn-intro-rails/README.md

 ### Separation of Concerns

-In writing a large application it is important to establish something known as **Separation of Concerns**, *writing modular code that focuses on one aspect within the application.* The benefit of this is similar to idea of **compartmentalization** with respect to a production line, which allows for *more rapid development* by being able to **divide and conquer** the construction of a product.
+In writing a large application it is important to establish something known as **Separation of Concerns**, *writing modular code that focuses on one aspect within the application.* The benefit of this is similar to the idea of **compartmentalization** with respect to a production line, which allows for *more rapid development* by being able to **divide and conquer** the construction of a product.

 ## MVC (15m)